-A Quiet, Scenic Ride around Florida’s Flatwoods Park
+A Quiet, Scenic Ride around Flatwoods Park in New Tampa

-Flatwoods Park, located in Hillsborough County, is a little nature oasis amidst the Tampa Bay area congestion.
+Flatwoods Park, located in Hillsborough County, is a little nature oasis amidst the Tampa Bay suburban congestion.
 When you are at Flatwoods, you feel like you are out in the wilderness.
-The park is very quiet with a very natural wilderness vibe.
-Beautiful native pine flatwood forests and swamp views comprise most of the park.
-During the morning hours, you may be able to see various forms of wildlife including deer, bobcats, and gators (mostly in the cooler winter months).
+The park is very quiet with a very rustic wilderness vibe, not really found at many other parks in the region.
+Beautiful native pine flatwood forests comprise most of the park.
+During the morning hours, you may be able to see various forms of wildlife including deer, bobcats, and gators (more commonly seen during the cooler winter months).

-The Flatwoods Loop trail – 7 miles of pines
+The Flatwoods Loop trail – 7 miles of Florida pines

-Traffic was very light on Sunday morning with only a handful of other cyclists and the occasional jogger.
+Traffic was very light on a Sunday morning with only a handful of other cyclists and the occasional jogger.
 I highly recommend this park if you are looking for a quiet weekend escape, if only for a few hours.
-Here you can enjoy the more wild side of Florida – scenic, peaceful, and nature filled with the absence of traffic, crowds, and strip malls!
+Here you can enjoy the more wild side of Florida – scenic, peaceful, and quiet with the absence of traffic, crowds, and strip malls!

-Other activities within the park include: nature trails, birdwatching, and picnicking.
+Other activities to enjoy at Flatwoods include: nature trails, birdwatching, and picnicking.

 Tips for a great ride